 Our goal is to make 75% of our products with A & B fibers.

-TENCEL™ is manufactured from Eucalyptus trees, which grow fast and thick on low-grade land.
+TENCEL™ is manufactured mainly from Eucalyptus tree farms, which grow fast and thick on low-grade land.
 It takes just half an acre to grow enough trees for one ton of TENCEL™ fiber.
 Cotton needs at least five times as much land—plus, it must be good quality farmland.
 TENCEL™ production is done without the use of pesticides or insecticides (unlike its dirty cousin, cotton).

-TENCEL™ has a closed loop production process, meaning over 99% of the non-toxic solvent is recycled and pushed back into the system instead of being flushed out as wastewater.
+TENCEL™ has a closed loop production process, meaning over 99% of the non-toxic solvent is captured and reused in the system instead of being flushed out as wastewater.
 And don’t just take our word for it: TENCEL™ fibers are certified by the European eco-label Oeko Tex 100 as containing low levels of manufacturing chemicals and byproducts.

 To get deep into it, check out more info from Lenzing.